 According to Boston Children’s Hospital, AD is the most common chronic skin disorder in children causing inflammation, itchiness and flakes to the skin.

-Affecting approximately 1.8 million children aged 2 to 5 in th U.S., AD can occur in about 1 in 5 children, with most cases developing before 5 years of age, according to Riley Children’s Health.
+Affecting approximately 1.8 million children aged 2 to 5 in the U.S., AD can occur in about 1 in 5 children, with most cases developing before 5 years of age, according to Riley Children’s Health.

-The PDE4 inhibitor found in ZORYVE helps regulate inflammation and is used to treat skin conditions.
+The PDE4 inhibitor found in Zoryve helps regulate inflammation and is used to treat skin conditions.

 Clinical trial results have been promising for the recently sNDA accepted drug, demonstrating the effectiveness in young children with AD.